-What are the most fundamental question we can ask about life and the world?
+What are the most fundamental questions we can ask about life and the world?

 This discipline will for most feel obvious.
 And that’s why we start here.
 We cannot explain speed without time and place.
 We cannot pay our bills without the idea of quantity and counting.
 The most fundamental – and often obvious – concepts let us explain everything else.